Azraelx0/SEC335/Week2/Win-Local-Priv-Esc.md

 8. Startup Folder Permissions

 This vuln allows an attacker to place a file or program into the startup folder which will then be executed the next time the given user logs in.
 The escalation level will depend what permissions the targeted user has.
-The following are registry key and folder paths that can be used to achieve persistence, execute programs, and setup RATs:
+The following are registry key and folder paths that can be used to achieve persistence, execute programs, and set up RATs:

 The startup folder path for the current user is ```C:\Users\[Username]\AppData\Roaming\Microsoft\Windows\Start Menu\Programs\Startup```

-The startup folder path for all users is ```C:\ProgramData\Microsoft\Windows\Start Menu\Programs\StartUp``` The following Registry keys can be used to set startup folder items for persistence:
+The startup folder path for all users is ```C:\ProgramData\Microsoft\Windows\Start Menu\Programs\StartUp```

+The following Registry keys can be used to set startup folder items for persistence:
 ```
     HKEY_CURRENT_USER\Software\Microsoft\Windows\CurrentVersion\Explorer\User Shell Folders